brettgrigsby/handy-example/README.md

 This is a really basic example of using the `react-handy` library to represent a hand of cards.

+To see a live version of this app running visit https://handy-example.now.sh/

 ## Getting Started

 Install the dependencies: